The course of the war will determine the fate of the economy and the housing market

 Tõnu Toompark, Kinnisvarakool.ee

-The war started by Russia in Ukraine is the main factor that will determine the future prospects of the European and Estonian economies.
-Between the ranks of market participants and forecasters, the prevailing expectation is that tensions will persist.
-Understandably, the situation on the battlefields in a week, a month or two is unpredictable.
+The war started by Russia in Ukraine is the main factor determining the future prospects of the European and Estonian economies.
+Market participants and forecasters expect tensions to persist.
+Understandably, the situation on the battlefields in a week, a month, or two is unpredictable.

-The real estate market and the narrower housing market are moving in the shadow of ignorance and ambiguity.
-The current processes in the economy and the housing market are analyzed below in order to anticipate possible future developments.
+The real estate and narrower housing markets are moving in the shadow of ignorance and ambiguity.
+Below, we analyze the current processes in the economy and the housing market to anticipate possible future developments.

 The economy is close to zero

-Economic growth in 2021 was strong 8.6%.
-However, this has been declining compared to 2020, ie the year of the corona.
+Economic growth in 2021 was strong, 8.6%.
+However, this has been declining compared to 2020, i.e. the year of the corona.
 At the end of 2021, we felt a rapid and significant rise in energy prices in our wallets.
-The rising prices of electricity, gas, and petrol all created fragile inflationary pressures.
+The rising electricity, gas, and petrol prices created fragile inflationary pressures.

 February dropped forecasts on already weak ice.
-The start of Russia’s aggression meant that all previous economic predictions could be thrown in the trash.
+The start of Russia’s aggression meant that all previous economic predictions could be discarded.
 The unpredictable course of the war means that none of the following visions is of much greater value.

 However, the Ministry of Finance, Eesti Pank and commercial banks must perform their duties and have something to think about what the future holds in today’s vague picture.
 In March 2022, public sector institutions have assumed that this year’s economic growth will be close to negative.
 Swedbank, SEB Pank, and Luminor expect a positive result of just over zero.

-From the point of view of the real estate market, it must be borne in mind that the economic cycle and the real estate cycle go hand in hand.
+From the point of view of the real estate market, the economic cycle and the real estate cycle go hand in hand.
 Thus, it can be predicted that the significant cooling of the economy will slow down the real estate market in 2022.

 Inflation is a crucial problem

-In the second half of 2021, an inflation rally was launched.
+An inflation rally was launched in the second half of 2021.
 At the end of the year, electricity and gas prices multiplied people’s housing costs.
 Sanctions following the Russian invasion of Ukraine in 2022 have severed energy and logistics chains.
-This means an increase in transport costs and a rapid rise in prices, ie inflation.
+This means an increase in transport costs and a rapid rise in prices, i.e., inflation.

 The general rise in the price level is pinching all consumers.
 This reduces people’s ability to raise self-financing for new real estate.
 In addition, servicing an existing or new loan takes less time.